Dave031387/DRSSoftware.DRSBasicDI/README.md

 - ***AddTransient<TDependency, TResolving>()***: Registers a service with a transient lifetime.
 A new instance of the service will be created each time it is requested.
 - ***AddSingleton<TDependency, TResolving>()***: Registers a service with a singleton lifetime.
-A new instance of the service will be created the first time it is requested and then that same instance will be returned every time the services is requested thereafter.
+A new instance of the service will be created the first time it is requested and then that same instance will be returned every time the service is requested thereafter.
 The instance will remain alive until the end of the program execution.
 - ***AddScoped<TDependency, TResolving>()***: Registers a service with a scoped lifetime.
 A new instance of the service will be created the first time it is requested within a given scope.
 That same instance will be returned on subsequent requests for that same service within the same scope.
 Each